 Humidifier control is included with EcoNet communicating thermostats.
-To wire the furnace for humidification and dehumidification control using an EcoNet communicating thermostat, refer to the wiring diagram in Figure 29 Option A. Be sure not to install the jumper between "R" and "HUM STAT" on the furnace control.
-Installing this jumper, as in Figure 29 Option B, will operate the humidifier any time there is a heat call and dehumidification will never take place when in cooling.
+To wire the furnace for humidification and dehumidification control using an EcoNet communicating thermostat, refer to the wiring diagram in Figure 21 Option A. Be sure not to install the jumper between "R" and "HUM STAT" on the furnace control for thermostat controlled option.
 Without the jumper, a humidification call from the thermostat must be active and a heat call must be present with the blower running for the "HUM" relay contacts to close.